RakhithJK/spyder-ide-spyder-wiki/Anaconda-stopped-funding-Spyder.md

 Without support from the community, the release of Spyder 4 will be delayed a year or more from our current schedule (June/2018).
 A list of already implemented features can be found [here](https://github.com/spyder-ide/spyder/wiki/Beta-version-changelog).
 Other major, planned features include:

-1. Add preferences to projects, which will make possible to select a conda environment and install packages in a graphical on it.
+1. Add preferences to projects, which will make possible to select a conda environment and install packages in a graphical way on it.
 2. Make code completion, the evaluation of arbitrary Python code and multiline editing work while debugging.
 3. Add the ability to view any type of Python object to the Variable Explorer.
 4. Select between RStudio, Emacs and Sublime sets of keyboard shortcuts.